IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 normalized base measure to be extensively sampled, which, in the limit, converges to this very measure; see Equation (5).

-Now, conditioning on the observed data—that is, sampling as shown in Equation (2)—we obtain the following draws from the posterior Dirichlet distributions with different $$\lambda$$’s:
+Now, conditioning on the observed velocities of galaxies—that is, sampling as shown in Equation (2)—we obtain the following draws from the posterior Dirichlet distributions with different $$\lambda$$’s: